 In this post about revealing fake cartridges, we are going to be talking about Cookies cartridges.
 Founded by Berner (Gilbert Milam), Cookies produces different types of Cannabis products such as flowers, extracts, concentrates, edibles, tinctures, topicals, and more.

 Cookies makes both standard cartridges and a G Pen Gio pod, a collaboration Berner made with Grenco Science.
 See our review on G Pen Gio as to why we don’t recommend it.
+The cartridges oil is made by a company called High Flyers in collaboration with Berner and use real CCELL hardware.
 Below, you will see a photo of what a counterfeit Cookies cartridge looks like.

 Fake Cookies cartridges sold online come in various packaging: One gram carts are all fake